-In the 'flipped' classroom, the instructor may record a lecture and/or provide access to videos, readings, OER, quizzes, and other resources which students work through prior to coming to class.
+In the 'flipped' classroom, the instructor may record a lecture and/or provide access to videos, readings, open education resources, quizzes, and other resources which students work through prior to coming to class.
 Classroom time is spent on interaction among students and with the instructor, whether through discussion, problem-solving, case studies, practical exercises, or lab work.
 Materials are often designed to be used after class for review and assignments.

 Successful blended teaching and learning require a focus on what may best be done on campus, such as face-to-face interaction between students and instructors, and what may best be done online, such as providing flexibility and wide access to resources and experts.
 This requires a re-thinking of teaching and learning practice, as well as classroom layouts, as more interaction takes place, involving the students, instructors, and outside experts who participate in-person or virtually.
 Teaching models for both classroom and online delivery must be reconsidered and recalibrated in response to new technological capacities.